OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

 ### Create or edit the shortcuts JSON file

-If your add-in uses an XML manifest, custom keyboard shortcuts are defined in a JSON file.
+If your add-in uses an add-in only manifest, custom keyboard shortcuts are defined in a JSON file.
 This file describes your keyboard shortcuts and the actions that they'll invoke.
 The complete schema for the JSON file is at [extended-manifest.schema.json](https://developer.microsoft.com/json-schemas/office-js/extended-manifest.schema.json).

 1. In your add-in project, create a JSON file.
 1. Add the following markup to the file.
 Note the following about the code.